frederic-perez/AmE-dictionary/data/idioms.md

 __honeymoon phase__ The short amount of time at the beginning of a new relationship, activity, or pursuit when everything goes well and seems to be free of problems.
 __honor (someone) for (something)__ To praise or celebrate someone for a particular act or thing.
 __honorable mention__ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.
+__hoo boy__ An interjection usually used to express a negative emotion, such as dismay or displeasure. _Hoo boy, I’ve got 24 pages of legal jargon to get through—lucky me._
 __hoo-ha__
 __hoof it__ _informal_ To walk. _If nobody gives us a ride, we’ll have to hoof it._ _She hoofed it home from the dance in her high-heeled shoes._
 __hoofing__ Walking.